1 mars 2024

-The Youth Department is part of the Directorate of Democratic Participation within the Directorate General of Democracy (“DGII”) of the Council of Europe.
+The Youth Department is part of the Directorate for Democracy within the Directorate General of Democracy and Human Dignity (“DGII”) of the Council of Europe.
 The youth programmes of the Council of Europe are an integral part of a wealth of initiatives aimed at the development of a common European cultural identity.

 Read more about the Youth Department